-- Normal termination of service: The lump sum paid by an employer to an employee is treated as an annual payment (for example, service bonus) and the applicable formula is used for the calculation of Employees' Tax.
-A gratuitous payment (leave pay that the employee is not entitled to but which is paid out voluntarily by the employer) upon termination of employment that is calculated with reference to leave days, does not constitute leave pay and could be included in the severance benefit amount. - Leave pay is a payment in respect of services rendered and does not form part of a severance benefit. - Retrenchment, retirement or death: A tax directive must be obtained from the SARS branch or where the employee is on register for Income Tax purposes.
+- Normal termination of service: The lump sum paid by an employer to an employee is treated as an annual payment (for example, service bonus) and the applicable formula is used for the calculation of employees' tax.
+A gratuitous payment (leave pay that the employee is not entitled to but which is paid out voluntarily by the employer) upon termination of employment that is calculated with reference to leave days, does not constitute leave pay and could be included in the severance benefit amount. - Leave pay is a payment in respect of services rendered and the amount does not form part of a severance benefit. - Retrenchment, retirement or death: A tax directive must be obtained from the SARS branch preferably where the employee is registered for Income Tax purposes.
 The applicable exemption shall be determined by SARS with the processing of the tax directive application.

-- Normal termination of service: A PAYE calculation must be done at the end of the tax period to determine the PAYE. - Retrenchment, retirement or death: The lump sum amount paid due to retrenchment, retirement, etc. must be reflected on the IRP5/IT3(a) under code 3901.
+- Normal termination of service: A PAYE calculation must be done at the end of the tax period to determine the PAYE. - Retrenchment, retirement or death: The lump sum amount paid due to retrenchment, retirement, etc. must be reflected on the IRP5/IT3(a) certificate under code 3901.

-13.2 HARDSHIP DUE TO ILLNESS OR OTHER CIRCUMSTANCES
+11.2 HARDSHIP DUE TO ILLNESS OR OTHER CIRCUMSTANCES

-Paragraph 11 of the 4th Schedule
+Reference to the Act Paragraph 11 of the Fourth Schedule

-- The Commissioner may, having regard to the circumstances of the case, issue a directive authorising the employer to: - refrain from deducting any Employees' Tax from the remuneration of an employee; - deduct a specified amount of Employees' Tax from the remuneration of an employee; - deduct an amount of Employees' Tax determined in accordance with a specified rate or scale.
+- The Commissioner may, having regard to the circumstances of the case, issue a directive authorising the employer to: - Refrain from deducting any employees' tax from the remuneration of an employee; - Deduct a specified amount of employees' tax from the remuneration of an employee; - Deduct an amount of employees' tax determined in accordance with a specified rate or scale.